gabrieldford/AVD-Federal-Infrastructure/README.md

 ## Federal Testing

 I am using this code to deploy AVD infrasture to the Federal environment.
 This does not do the AVD it only does the infrastructure.
+I need to delete the quick start.

 ## Quick Start